-Through the Coronavirus Relief Fund, the CARES Act provides for payments to State, Local, and Tribal governments navigating the impact of the COVID-19 outbreak.
-The CARES Act requires that the payments from the Coronavirus Relief Fund only be used to cover expenses that are necessary expenditures incurred due to the public health emergency with respect to the Coronavirus Disease 2019 (COVID–19) beginning March 1, 2020 and ending December 30, 2020.
+The original CARES Act provided for payments to State, Local, and Tribal governments navigating the impact of the COVID-19 outbreak.
+The CARES Act requires that payments from this fund be used only to cover expenses that are necessary expenditures incurred due to the public health emergency with respect to the Coronavirus Disease 2019 (COVID–19).
+Payments from this fund were to end Dec 30, 2020; however, that changed when Congress passed the Consolidated Appropriations Act on Dec 21, 2020.
+While this new COVID-19 Relief funding bill did not include additional funds for government, it did extend the spending deadlines for CARES Act funds until December 31, 2021.
 Examples of eligible expenses include, but are not limited to:

 - COVID-19-related expenses of public hospitals, clinics, and similar facilities.